Fit as a Mama Bear

 Pin image with text: text about testing for diastasis recti and one image of a pregnant lady holding her bellow and the other of a bare mid section

-Diastasis recti is most common during and post-pregnancy as the tummy muscles (rectus abdominis muscles) expand to make room for the growing babe.
+Diastasis recti is most common during and after pregnancy as the abdominal muscles stretch to make room for your baby, but it can happen anytime the core is put under significant strain.

 What Is Diastasis Recti?